Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Overview

 \subsection{Our CEGIS Framework for Synthesizing Inductive Invariants}

-While \emph{finding} a safe inductive invariant $I$ is challenging, \emph{checking} whether a given candidate $I$ is indeed inductive is easier: it is decidable for certain infinite-state programs (\cf \cite[Section~7.2]{DBLP:conf/cav/BatzCKKMS20}), it may not require an explicit exploration of the whole state space, and it can be done efficiently for piecewise linear expressions and finite-state models.
-Hence, techniques that generate decent candidate expressions fast and then check their inductiveness can enable the automatic verification of probabilistic programs with gigantic or infinite state spaces.
+While \emph{finding} a safe inductive invariant $I$ is challenging, \emph{checking} whether a given candidate $I$ is indeed inductive is easier: it is decidable for certain infinite-state programs (\cf \cite[Sect.~7.2]{DBLP:conf/cav/BatzCKKMS20}), it may not require an explicit exploration of the whole state space, and it can be done efficiently for piecewise linear $I$.
+Hence, techniques that generate decent candidate expressions fast and then check their inductivity could enable the automatic verification of probabilistic programs with gigantic and even infinite state spaces.

-In this paper, we develop the CEGIS framework depicted in \Cref{fig:framework} for incrementally synthesizing inductive invariants.
-In a nutshell, a template generator will generate parametrized templates for inductive invariants.
+In this paper, we test this hypothesis by developing the CEGIS framework depicted in \Cref{fig:framework} for incrementally synthesizing inductive invariants.
+A template generator generates parametrized templates for inductive invariants.
 The inner loop (shaded box in \Cref{fig:framework}) then tries to solve for appropriate template-parameter instantiations.
 If it succeeds, an inductive invariant has been synthesized.
 Otherwise, the template provably cannot be instantiated into an inductive invariant.
 The inner loop then reports that back to the template generator (possibly with some hint on why it failed, see \Cref{sec:refinement}) and asks for a refined template.

 For our running example, we start with the template